 Painting window frames

-Painting the frames on oversized windows can help to create a focal point in your room.
+Painting the window frames can help to create a focal point in your room.
 This can be further emphasised by using window shades or blinds in complementary or contrasting colours.

 If you have box sash windows or any other form of traditional window you may first want to consider how this affects the character of your home.